marconetto/azadventures/chapter11/README.md

 **ORGANIZATION**

-In this tutorial we will consider a setup that there is no public IP address to access resources and that any access to resource pool is done via a VPN (or jumpbox/bastion vm).

 In a high level, the instructions will:

 1. Provision CycleCloud fully automated (including setup of admin account and subscription access)